-Poverty Allowance - School districts that annually complete a Poverty Plan will qualify for this per-student allowance.
-A Poverty Plan contains the activities, curriculum and goals for educating students in poverty.
-The allowance is calculated so that up to a point, districts with an increased concentration of students in poverty received a higher per-student allowance.52
+Poverty Allowance - School districts must annually designate a maximum poverty allowance.
+For districts that qualify, the allowance is calculated so that up to a point, those with an increased concentration of students in poverty receive a higher per-student allowance.45

-Limited English Proficiency (LEP) Allowance - School districts that annually complete an LEP Plan will qualify for this allowance.
-An LEP Plan contains the activities, curriculum and goals for educating students with limited English proficiency.
-The LEP allowance is determined based on a per-student factor.
+Limited English Proficiency (LEP) Allowance - School districts must annually designate a maximum limited English proficiency allowance to qualify for this allowance.
+For districts that qualify, the LEP allowance is determined based on a per-student factor.